keyboardDrummer/Miksilo/docs/_docs/core/node.md

 }
 ```

-A data structure that compliments `Node` is `Path`, which described a path from one `Node`, usually the root node of the program, to another `Node`.
-For the readers familiar with the concept of a zipper: a `Path` is zipper for `Node`. `Path` is useful because it allows one to traverse not just forward but also backward in the tree.
-Also, two Nodes in different locations in a program may be equal, such as the 2's in `2 + 2`.
-However, two Paths in a program are never equal, so a Path can be useful to identify specific a specific part of a program.
+A data structure that compliments `Node` is `Path`, which describes a path from one `Node`, usually the root node of the program, to another.
+For the readers familiar with the concept of a [zipper](https://en.wikipedia.org/wiki/Zipper_(data_structure)): a `Path` is zipper for programs. `Path` is useful because it allows one to traverse not just forward but also backward in the tree.
+Also, two nodes in different locations in a program may be equal, such as the 2's in `2 + 2`.
+However, two paths in a program are never equal, so a path can be useful to identify specific a specific part of a program.

-Blender relies on the Nodes in the AST to be untyped, but sometimes we know the type of a Node, and we'd like to make accessing that Node easier and safer by using that knowledge.
+Blender relies on the Nodes in the AST to be untyped, but sometimes we know the clazz of a node, and we'd like to make accessing that node easier and safer by using that knowledge.
 For this case, we can define a typed wrapper around a `NodeClass`.
 Here is a typed wrapper for `AdditionDelta.Clazz` from earlier:

 ```scala
 implicit class Addition[T <: NodeLike](val node: T) extends NodeWrapper[T] {